The Muscogee County Democratic District Post Committee is the central decision-making committee of the MCDP.

 It is comprised of the following elected or appointed representatives:

-- Five or more members elected to City-wide Post positions from any district.
+- 7 or more members elected to City-wide Post positions from any district.

-As of 2016, this requires at least 29 members on the District Post Committee.
+As of 2019, this calls for at least 54 members on the District Post Committee.

 Nominate to the Post Committee